martinandersson/nomagichttp/POA.md

   Docs should warn for interleaving and propose this option only for development.
 - Configurable WARNING if
-  (last two done in post action?)
   - HTTP/1.0 client connects, default false.
   - Outbound response has a body but no Content-Type, default true.
-  - Body in response to HEAD, default true.
 - Add JavaDoc.
 - Add user guide on how to plug in an ELK stack.